 Miter Gauge

-Making accurate angled cuts would be impossible without the miter gauge.
-The miter enables you to choose the setting of your cut between 45 and 90 degrees.
+Making accurate angled cuts would be impossible without a miter gauge.
+The miter enables you to adjust your cutting angle between 45 and 90 degrees.
 This is ideal for cutting door and window frames as well as moldings.

 Blade Guard